dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-glossary.md

 4. **File Explorer &mdash;** The File Explorer shows the filetree of your repository.
 You can:
     - Click on any file in the filetree to open the file in the File Editor.
     - Click and drag files between directories to move files.
-    - Right click a file to access the sub-menu options like copy file name, copy as `ref`, rename, delete.
+    - Right click a file to access the sub-menu options like duplicate file, copy file name, copy as `ref`, rename, delete.
     - **Note**: To perform these actions, the user must not be in `read-only` mode, which generally happens when the user is viewing the default branch.
     - Use file indicators, located to the right of your files or folder name, to see when changes or actions were made:
       * Unsaved (•) — The IDE detects unsaved changes to your file/folder